Find a Lender-Approved Local Conveyancer in Bishop Auckland

 Recently asked questions about conveyancing in Bishop Auckland

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what should have been a simple, no chain conveyancing.
-Bishop Auckland is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what was supposed to be a simple, chain free conveyancing.
+Bishop Auckland is where the house is located.
+Is there any advice you can give?

-Flying freeholds in Bishop Auckland are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Bishop Auckland you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Bishop Auckland are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Bishop Auckland you must be sure that your lawyer goes through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Bishop Auckland may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated